 Licensed Clinical Social Workers (LCSWs) receive a significant degree of training in mental health counseling after earning a Master of Social Work (MSW) degree.
 LCSWs follow a traditional psychological approach towards counseling, which primarily concentrates on providing individual treatment.
 They often place emphasis on psychosocial diagnosis, assessment and treatment, client advocacy, consultation, evaluation, and therapeutic intervention.

 Master of Family Therapy (MFTs) are mental health professionals who have undergone training in psychotherapy and family systems.
 Therapeutic treatment goes beyond an individual client and focuses on the mechanics of relationships as they pertain to a marriage, family unit, and/or other group.
 In other words, they provide marriage counseling, group therapy, and family interventions.

-To find a mental health care professional in your area, you can start by asking your existing health care team for references or contact the American Psychosocial Oncology Society (APOS).
-APOS’s Helpline is a national referral program to help people with cancer and their caregivers find emotional support in their own communities.
+To find a mental health care professional in your area, you can start by asking your existing health care team for references or contact the Cancer Support Hotline.

 Taking care of your mental health in challenging times is important.
 COVID Cancer Care is a free stress management program that helps you assess your stress levels and offers tools for stress relief using cognitive behavioral therapy and relaxation therapy, which has been used and studied extensively in cancer patient populations for over 20 years.